Efficient Data Representation by Selecting Prototypes with Importance Weights: Prototype Selection Framework

-\begin{corollary} In ProtoDash, at each iteration, selecting the next prototype with the maximum gradient is equivalent to choosing a prototype that maximizes a tight lower bound on the function maximized by ProtoGreedy for its selection of the next prototype. \end{corollary} \begin{proof}[Proof Sketch] Let $l_j(.)$ attain its optimum at $\w^j$.
-Then, $l_j(\w^j) \geq l_j\left(\w^{\ast}\right), \forall j$.
-The choice $j^D$ by our ProtoDash method has the property that $l_{j^D}(\w^{\ast}) \geq l_j(\w^{\ast})$.
-Ergo, ProtoDash selects the prototype $j^D$ that maximizes a lower bound on $l_j(\w^j)$.
-Using KKT conditions we are able to show that this lower bound is tight. \end{proof}
+\begin{corollary} In ProtoDash, at each iteration, selecting the next prototype with the maximum gradient is equivalent to choosing a prototype that maximizes a tight lower bound on the function maximized by ProtoGreedy for its selection of the next prototype. \end{corollary}